canonical/lxd/doc/instances.md

 OVS setup:

-Enable hardware offload and add the PF NIC to the integration bridge (normally callled `br-int`):
+Enable hardware offload and add the PF NIC to the integration bridge (normally called `br-int`):

 ```
 ovs-vsctl set open_vswitch . other_config:hw-offload=true